designingwithml/designingwithml/README.md

-# mlconcepts
+# Awesome ML Concepts with Code
-A repository of example implementations for interesting ml concepts
+A repository of example implementations for interesting ml concepts.